Versta Research Newsletter

 An Interactive Graph for Choosing Sample Size

-Two-thirds of Americans (68%) do not believe that a sample of 2,000 people can accurately reflect the views of the nation’s population (Public Opinion Quarterly, April 2011).
-This is mind boggling.
+Research has consistently shown that a large majority of Americans (upwards of two thirds) do not believe that a sample of 2,000 people can accurately reflect the views of the nation’s population This is mind boggling.
 It is easy to prove that statistical sampling works, and there are volumes of evidence in our daily lives that it works.
 Still, most Americans do not believe it.

 In some ways, though, it makes sense that they do not believe it.
 A sample of 2,000 Americans is just one one-thousandth of 1% (.00001) of the full U.S. population.
 How can this small number possibly predict how everyone feels?
 In our view, big questions about whether sampling works—and smaller questions about the right sample size for specific research—will likely never go away because even though mathematical proofs and confirming evidence are there, the math and the numbers behind these questions can be quite mind boggling.